logicalmechanism/CNFT-Origin-Trace/README.md

 This is a directed graph where each node is a unique wallet and each colored edge is a transaction going between unique wallets.
 The darker edges represent either a withdraw and sell action.
 Each color is defined by the amount of unique wallets so if the colors are equal then its the same wallet

 ### Requirements
-This file requires a mainnet Blockfrost api key.
+This file requires a mainnet or testnet Blockfrost api key.

 ```bash
 # Requires a mainnet Blockfrost api key.
 echo ${BLOCKFROST_API_KEY} >> blockfrost_api.key
 ```

-Python 3.9+, networkX, and pyVis will be needed.
+Python 3.9+, click, networkX, and pyVis will be needed.

 ```bash
 pip install -r requirements.txt